GospelSounders/adventhymnals/content/02.christ-in-song/08.601-700/06.651-660/09.On-Our-Way-Rejoicing/docs.md

 ---
+title: |
-title: 659.
-On Our Way Rejoicing
+    659. On Our Way Rejoicing - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 659.
+On Our Way Rejoicing.
+On our way rejoicing, As we homeward move, Hearken to our praises, O thou God of love!
+Is there grief or sadness?
+Thine it cannot be!
+Is our sky beclouded?
+Clouds are not from Thee!
+    keywords:  |
-    keywords: Christ in Song, On Our Way Rejoicing, On our way rejoicing, On our way rejoicing
+        Christ in Song, adventhymnals, advent hymnals, On Our Way Rejoicing, On our way rejoicing.
+On our way rejoicing,
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 659. ON OUR WAY REJOICING
+####  Christ in Song,

 ```txt
 1.